longevityframework/longevity/manual/shorthands/shorthand-pools.md

 constructed.
 [We plan to remedy things](https://www.pivotaltracker.com/story/show/99755864) so that these kinds of errors get reported on construction of your `Subdomain` or your `RootType`.
-In the meantime, longevity provides test support to exercise persistence operations on your `Subdomain`, and this kind of error will be exposed by these tests.
+In the meantime, longevity provides [test support](../testing.html) to exercise persistence operations on your `Subdomain`, and this kind of error will be exposed by these tests.

-TODO: link to LongevityRepoSpec on "provides test support"

 {% assign prevTitle = "shorthands" %}
 {% assign prevLink = "." %}